MindrustUK/Heatmiser-for-home-assistant/README.md

 The preferred method of installation is using HACS although the legacy, cut-and-paste method of installation can still be used and is described under Options below.
 Installing via HACS is a two-stage process.
 Firstly, add the Heatmiser repository to HACS, then secondly adding the Heatmiser Integration to Home Assistant.

-HACS is available from https://github.com/hacs and there are copious resorces available (e.g. http://hacs.xyz) about its installation.
+HACS is available from https://github.com/hacs and there are copious resources available (e.g. http://hacs.xyz) about its installation.
 This will involve lots of Home Assistant restarts!
 Once you have HACS running...

 ## Stage 1: Add to HACS